 Our choral scholarships are ideal for aspiring professional singers wishing to develop their choral singing and sight-reading, or in preparation for university choral scholarships, and as a means of broadening repertoire knowledge.
 Scholarships are worth £750.
 There will be occasional solo/quartet/semi chorus opportunities, and also a chance for the scholars to receive coaching from the choir’s Musical Director.
 It is expected that choral scholars will take an active role with social media for the ensemble, and generally support the endeavours of Chiswick Choir.

-Scholarships run for a year from the beginning of January, and applications are invited during the preceding Autumn Term when the application form will be posted here.
+Scholarships run for a year from the beginning of September, and applications are invited during the preceding Summer Term when the application form will be posted here.
 In the mean time if you wish to make further general enquiries about scholarships or the choir, please click here.

 BETHAN THOMAS , Soprano